propertyhive/WP-Property-Hive/README.txt

 16. Not using a CRM?
 Property Hive comes with a free CRM to manage applicants, email matching properties to them, record viewings and more

 == Changelog ==

+= 2.0.17 - 2024-06-18 =
+* Tag contacts and properties in notes by typing @ followed by the name or address respectively.
+Can be disabled via the 'propertyhive_disable_notes_mention' filter
+* Added the ability to enable ordering properties by availability through use of a new filter 'propertyhive_order_by_availability'.
+Eventually this will be a setting in the Template Assistant add on
+* Split email settings area into subsections for easier navigation
+* Added the ability to search properties in the backend by owner/landlord details
+* Added the ability to attach files to viewing email confirmations (only applicable when the 'Customise Confirmation Emails Before Sending' option is ticked in under email settings)
+* Added new option to email settings area allowing you to customise which email address booking confirmaitons come from
+* Improved error handling surrounding booking confirmation emails
+* Added 'propertyhive_log_booking_confirmation_emails' filter to enable the insertion of a note/comment when email confirmations are sent (disabled by default)
+* Added new filters so booking email confirmation subjects can be customised
+* Redraw the notes grid instantly on an appraisal record when an appraisal action is performed
+* Redraw the notes grid instantly on a viewing record when a viewing action is performed
+* Allow addition of address when creating applicant via new viewing or offer.
+The address can be entered into a single textarea and we'll then intelligently split it out into the relevant address fields on the contact record
+* When opting to redirect off market property URLs, only do these 301 redirects for off market properties for non-logged in users and update tooltip
+* Put reference number back into the main admin list after accidental removal
+* Elementor search form widget to call ph_get_search_form() instead of using shortcode
+* Show relevant currency in appraisals section when a different country is used.
+Previously it was hardcoded to GBP
+* Ensure a 'clean' telephone number is always stored against a contact.
+This is a version of the telephone number with no spaces and is used for searches
+* Cater for lists in summary descriptions.
+Previously the nl2br() function would cause gaps between the list items so a new function has been written to handle this scenario and to not add <br> tags between list items
+* Remove 'underfloor heating' from heating options as 'underfloor' already existed
+* Correct undefined PHP variable warning on the user profile
+* Declared compatibility for WordPress 6.5.4

 = 2.0.16 - 2024-06-04 =
 * All tables and grids across Property Hive to be formatted on mobile